How To Troubleshoot Display Related Faults in Your Laptop

-While a totally black laptop screen may point to a faulty motherboard, a dim display may be symptomatic of a faulty inverter or LCD screen.
+For starters, a blank laptop screen may point to a faulty motherboard, a dim display may be symptomatic of a faulty inverter or LCD screen.

-Also depending on the model and brand of laptop, you can also use the light codes usually next to the power-on light to read into activity inside the laptop.
+Also depending on the model and brand of laptop, you can also use the light codes usually next to the power-on light to read into the status of the laptop.
 For example, activity or inactivity on the disk drive light should indicate successful or failure in boot up.

 Basic laptop repair can be accomplished in the comfort of your sofa without the services of the computer technician next door.
 But remember to call the tech guy if doubt creeps in!
 The following DIY troubleshooting guide should help you fix a laptop